 Oral Hygiene

 Manually brushing your teeth and the healing abutments is no problem.
-Do not use a Sonicare® or electric flosser around your implant(s) until your surgeon tells you itʼs safe, usually 4-6 months.
-The ultrasonic movements may cause implant integration issues and failure.
+Do not use a Sonicare® or electric flosser around your implant(s) as the ultrasonic movement may cause implant integration issues.
 Be gentle with brushing the surgical areas.

-If you have been given a prescription for Peridex oral rinse: Rinse for 30 seconds with 15 mL of Peridex 2 times a day beginning the day after surgery.
+You have been given a prescription for Peridex oral rinse: Rinse for 30 seconds with 15 mL of Peridex 2 times a day.
 Use Peridex only during the first 2 weeks of healing.
 NOTE: Peridex may cause alteration of taste perception during use and may increase staining of teeth with prolonged use over 2 weeks.
 To avoid this, use Peridex only during the first 2 weeks of the healing process.
-If taste changes or staining begins, stop the rinse and use salt water instead.
+If taste change or staining begins, stop the rinse and use salt water instead.
 Do not eat or drink for 30 minutes after rinsing with Peridex.

 Exercise